Agent Basics

 3. Adapting an agent provided by a research paper or open source library (for example, using a 3rd party agent library like LangChain or Langroid).

 An important additional consideration for agent evaluations is sandboxing (providing a secure environment for models to execute code within).
-The Sandbox Environments section goes into more depth on this.
+The Sandboxing article goes into more depth on this.

 Basic Agent